LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 The reset values of R0 - R12 are random.

-## Stack Pointers
+## Stack Pointers (SP, R13, MSP, PSP)
 The  Cortex-M3  contains  two  stack  pointers:

 - Main Stack Pointer (SP_main): The default stack pointer, used by the operating system and exception handlers
 - Process Stack Pointer (SP_process): Used by application code

 The two Stack Pointers are banked.
-Only one is visible at a time (R13).
+Only one is visible at a time throu R13.

 The lowest 2 bits of the stack pointers are always 0.
 So they are always word aligned.

+It's not nessecary to use both stack pointers (SP_main and SP_process).
+Simple applications use only SP_main.

+PUSH and POP work with the actual *SP* (R13).
+The stack is 32-bit aligned.

+    :::nasm
+    PUSH {R3}  ; R13 = R13-4, memory[R13] = R3
+    POP {R3}   ; R3 = memory[R13], R13 = R13+4

+It's also possible to to push and pop multiple registers in one instruction.

+    :::nasm
+    my_function
+        PUSH {R0-R3, R3, R7} ; Save registers
+        ...
+        POP {R0-R3, R3, R7}  ; Restore registers
+        BX R7                ; Return to caller

+It's possible to use *SP* instead of *R13* for accessing the actual Stack Pointer.
+For accessing a particular Stack Pointer the mnemonic MSP (for SP_main) or PSP (for SP_process) exist.

-## Link Register
+## Link Register (R14, LR)

 The Link Register contains the return address of a subroutine/function.

+    :::nasm
+    main
+       BL my_func ; call function with branch and link.
+PC=my_func, LR=next instr in main

+    ...

+    my_func
+        ...
+        BX LR ; return to address in LR

-## Program Counter
+## Program Counter (R15, PC)

 This register holds the current program position.

 It can be written to for controlling the program flow (jumps).
+But then *LR* is not updated.

+Since the Cortex-M3 has a piplelined architecture the PC can be ahead of the actual executed instruction (normally by 4).

 ## Program Status Registers